Emacs: 'standard-themes' version 2.0.0

 palette.
 Each palette defines named faces (such as what is the exact

-hexademical Red-Green-Blue value of blue-warmer
+hexademical Red-Green-Blue value of blue-warmer) as well as semantic

-colour mappings (like bg-mode-line-active
+colour mappings (like bg-mode-line-active).
+Users can configure

-either the standard-themes-common-palette-overrides
+either the standard-themes-common-palette-overrides or the

-theme-specific ones, standard-dark-palette-overrides
+theme-specific ones, standard-dark-palette-overrides,

 Refer to the manual for how this can be done: